vagran/dxf-viewer/README.md

 ## Contributing

-See [contribution guidelines](CONTRIBUTING.md) for details about making PRs.
+Please refer to the [contribution guidelines](CONTRIBUTING.md) for details on how to make pull requests (PRs).
 The project also requires various example files for testing purposes.
 If you encounter any issues with DXF rendering, it would be greatly appreciated if you could provide an example file that demonstrates the problem by attaching it to a created issue.
 Creating minimal examples in CAD software can also be very helpful.
 Additionally, creating examples in various proprietary CAD software to which I do not have access would be highly valuable.
+Due to quite high entrance level to start coding in this project, it is often more useful to get detailed issue report with sample files than a pull-request.
+Since the entrance level to start coding in this project is quite high, it is often more useful to receive a detailed issue report with sample files rather than a pull request.